 Sensitive and Protected Datasets

-As part of the publishing process, you will classify your data as public, sensitive or protected:
+As part of the publishing process, you will classify your data as per the City’s Data Classification Standard:

 If your data is sensitive or protected, we will walk you through a decision-making process to help assess whether de-identified data should be published.
 The primary steps are: